frc2423/docs/docs/web-interface-tutorial3.rst

     color: blue;
   }

-This changes the font color of the button text to blue.
+This changes the font color of the button's text to blue.

 **background**

 .. code-block:: css
-  button{
+  button {
     background: green;
   }